Language selection

 For more information on the eligibility criteria, please refer to the OECD DAC Rio Convention Policy Markers for Climate and GAC’s Project Coding – Policy Markers.

-Note: It is possible to have a cross-cutting project, meaning a project can have a principal objective that meets the eligibility criteria for both climate change mitigation and adaptation.
+Note: It is possible to have a cross-cutting project.
+This means a project can have a principal objective that meets the eligibility criteria for both climate change mitigation and adaptation.

 For more information on the eligibility criteria, please refer to the OECD DAC Rio Convention Policy Markers for Climate and GAC’s Project Coding – Policy Markers.